techbelle/the-little-mongodb-book/en/mongodb.markdown

 There are capped collections, which you create with pre-defined size and they automatically truncate old data as new data is appended and reaches the specified maximum size.
 Capped collections do have some limitations, so as an alternative, if you want to "expire" your data based on time, you can use [TTL Indexes](http://docs.mongodb.org/manual/tutorial/expire-data/) where TTL stands for "time-to-live".

 ## Durability ##
 Prior to version 1.8 (released in 2010), MongoDB did not have single-server durability.
 That is, a server crash would likely result in lost or corrupt data.
 The solution had always been to run MongoDB in a multi-server setup (MongoDB supports replication).
 Journaling was one of the major features added in 1.8.
 Since version 2.0 MongoDB enables journaling by default, which allows fast recovery of the server in case of a crash or abrupt power loss.
 As of version 4.0 you no longer even have the option of disabling journaling.

 Durability is only mentioned here because a lot has been made around MongoDB's past lack of single-server durability.
-This'll likely show up in Google searches for some time to come.
+This may still show up in Google searches.
 Information you find about journaling being a missing feature is simply out of date.

 ## Full Text Search ##
-(AK-TODO mention Atlas search with Lucene?
-Two options, depending on Atlas or not) True full text search capability is a recent addition to MongoDB.
-It supports fifteen languages with stemming and stop words.
+True full text search capability is a relatively recent addition to MongoDB.
+Text indexes in the server support fifteen languages with stemming and stop words.
+In MongoDB Atlas, there's full text search built on top of Apache Lucene open source search engine.
 With MongoDB's support for arrays and full text search you will only need to look to other solutions if you need a more powerful and full-featured full text search engine.

 ## Transactions ##
-MongoDB added full support for ACID transactions in 4.0 (extending it to sharded clusters in 4.2).
+MongoDB added full support for [ACID transactions](https://www.mongodb.com/docs/manual/core/transactions/) in 4.0 (extending it to sharded clusters in 4.2).
 Before that there were two alternatives, one which is great and still has its place, and the other that was cumbersome but flexible.

 The first is its many atomic update operations.
 These are great, so long as they actually address your problem.
 We already saw some of the simpler ones, like `$inc` and `$set`.
 There are also commands like `findAndModify` which can update or delete a document and return it atomically.
 When atomicity can be ensured this way, it's preferable to using transactions for speed and overall scalability of the system.

 The second, when atomic operations aren't enough, was to fall back to a two-phase commit.
 A two-phase commit is to transactions what manual dereferencing is to joins.
 It's a storage-agnostic solution that you do in code.
 Two-phase commits are actually quite popular in the relational world as a way to implement transactions across multiple databases.
-AK-TODO check AK-TODO The MongoDB website [had an example](http://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/) AK NO LONGER THERE - remove section? illustrating the most typical example (a transfer of funds).
 The general idea is that you store the state of the transaction within the actual document being updated atomically and go through the init-pending-commit/rollback steps manually.
-This is the case where using MongoDB native multi-document transactions is a great option as they significantly simplify the application code.
+This is the case where using MongoDB multi-document transactions is a great option as they significantly simplify the application code.

-TODO short paragraph on transaction details?
+Using transactions in MongoDB is as straight forward as in relational databases.
+You start a transaction which later you can commit or abort.
+To simplify your code even further, drivers automatically provide retry functionality on retryable errors.

 ## Geospatial ##
 A particularly powerful feature of MongoDB is its support for [geospatial indexes](http://docs.mongodb.org/manual/applications/geospatial-indexes/).
 This allows you to store either geoJSON or x and y coordinates within documents and then find documents that are `$geoNear` a set of coordinates or `$geoWithin` a box or circle.
-This is a feature best explained via some visual aids, so I invite you to try the [5 minute geospatial interactive tutorial](http://mongly.openmymind.net/geo/index), if you want to learn more.
-TODO this is not there any longer - is there another feature for this? or can we write one ourselves?)

 ## Replication ##
 MongoDB replication works in some ways similarly to how relational database replication works.
 All production deployments should be replica sets, which consist of ideally three or more servers that hold the same data.
 Writes are sent to a single server, the primary, from where it's asynchronously replicated to every secondary.
 You can control whether you allow reads to happen on secondaries or not, which can help direct some special queries away from the primary, at the risk of reading slightly stale data.
 If the primary goes down, one of the secondaries will be automatically elected to be the new primary.
 Again, MongoDB replication is outside the scope of this book.